Graduate Public Service Internship Program

 Angie Quiroga Torres, Source Water Protection Intern, Illinois Environmental Protection Agency (Master’s of Environmental Studies) View Recording

-In 2020, GPSI celebrated our outstanding interns and supervisors virtually.
-The annual recognition ceremony for graduating interns was cancelled due to COVID-19, but the GPSI office still received and reviewed numerous nomination forms for the Sagarika Madala Award for Exemplary Leadership and the Brian T. Milbrandt Memorial Award for Academic and Professional Excellence.
+In 2021, GPSI celebrated our outstanding interns and supervisors virtually.
+The GPSI office received and reviewed numerous nomination forms for the Sagarika Madala Award for Exemplary Leadership and the Brian T. Milbrandt Memorial Award for Academic and Professional Excellence.
 Congratulations and thank you to all of our award nominees and our two winners!
+View this year’s program here.

 If you are interested in a public sector internship experience while earning a master’s degree from the University of Illinois Springfield, then you need to look no further than the Graduate Public Service Internship Program (GPSI) at the University of Illinois Springfield.